-Undoubtedly, a performance-based payment that is intended to be permanently established in public hospitals requires prerequisites. including favorable state economic conditions.
-Moreover, the Ministry of Health must make changes to the plan in the best economic conditions and manage hospitals towards better performance.
-The economic problems that are currently affecting public hospitals have made them unable to pay regular salaries of employees and has made the staff pessimistic to the plan.
+Undoubtedly, a performance-based payment that is intended to be permanently established in public requires prerequisites, favorable state economic conditions.
+Moreover, the Ministry of Health must make changes to the plan in the best economic conditions and manage hospitals towards better performance. economic problems that are currently affecting public hospitals have made them unable to pay regular salaries of employees and has made the staff pessimistic to the plan.
 Hospital staffs sometimes lack the incentive to play a role in their hospital due to their irregular salary.